Asymptotic mapping class groups of Cantor manifolds and their finiteness properties: Abstract

-As it turns out, this result is a specific instance of a much more general theorem which allows to deduce that asymptotic mapping class groups of {\em Cantor manifolds}, also introduced in this paper, are of type $F_\infty$, provide the underlying manifolds satisfy some general hypotheses.
+As it turns out, this result is a specific instance of a much more general theorem which allows to deduce that asymptotic mapping class groups of {\em Cantor manifolds}, also introduced in this paper, are of type $F_\infty$, provided that the underlying manifolds satisfy some general hypotheses.

-As important examples, we will obtain $F_\infty$ asymptotically mapping class groups that contain, respectively, the mapping class group of every compact surface with non-empty boundary, the automorphism group of every free group of finite rank, or infinite families of arithmetic groups.
+As important examples, we will obtain $F_\infty$ asymptotic mapping class groups that contain, respectively, the mapping class group of every compact surface with non-empty boundary, the automorphism group of every free group of finite rank, or infinite families of arithmetic groups.

-In addition, for certain types of manifolds, the homology of our asymptotically mapping class groups coincides with the {\em stable homology} of the relevant mapping class groups, as studied by Harer \cite{Har85} and Hatcher--Wahl \cite{HW10}.
+In addition, for certain types of manifolds, the homology of our asymptotic mapping class groups coincides with the {\em stable homology} of the relevant mapping class groups, as studied by Harer \cite{Har85} and Hatcher--Wahl \cite{HW10}.